Tag Archive for: training

 2:30 Shannon Arriaga Molly Stapleton

 • DO drink at water stations along the way if you normally take water or sports drink during the race.
-The pacing group will slow down slightly to allow runners to catch up after water stops.
+The pacers will slow down slightly to allow runners to catch up after water stops.

 • DO ask questions or introduce yourself during the race if you are inclined.
 The pacers are all accustomed to racing at paces faster than what they are pacing, so they should be able to answer your questions.